The Personal Website of Mark W. Dawson

 In 1979, Denmark granted home rule to Greenland, and in 2008, Greenlanders voted in favor of the Self-Government Act, which transferred more power from the Danish government to the local Greenlandic government.

-As always, when addressing this type of question, you need to balance the costs and benefits.
-The costs and benefits for all parties involved in a transaction.
-In this case, what are the costs and benefits to Denmark, Greenland, and the United States?
+As always, when addressing this type of question, you need to weigh the costs and benefits.
+Consider the costs and benefits for all parties involved in a transaction.
+In this case, what are the costs and benefits to Denmark, Greenland, the United States, and the rest of the world?

-For Denmark, the benefits they would receive would be a purchase price and a relief from an annual expense.
-If the United States purchased Greenland for $10,000 per square mile, they would receive $8.3 billion for the purchase.
-If you amortize the Danish annual expense over ten years, they would save $7 billion.
-The combined total would be $15 billion.
-This $15 billion would be spent for the benefit of the Danish people over 10 years.
-In addition, if a territorial dispute by (potentially) hostile powers such as Russia and China occurred (both of which have shown great interest in the Arctic circle), or if someone attempted to restrict the free trade in the Arctic and the North Atlantic Ocean, the expense to the Danish people of defending their territory and the free passage of trade could be quite expensive.
-The other cost would be in their national pride.
-Given the benefit to the Danish people, I believe that the benefit far outweighs the cost.
+For Denmark, the advantages would include a purchase price and relief from an annual expense.
+If the United States bought Greenland for $100,000 per square mile, they would pay $83 billion for the purchase.
+Amortizing Denmark's yearly expense on Greenland over ten years would save Denmark $7 billion, so the total benefit for the Danish people would be $90 billion, which could be used to benefit them.
+Additionally, if a territorial dispute with potentially hostile powers like Russia or China—both of which have shown great interest in the Arctic—arose, or if anyone tried to restrict free trade in the maritime waters, the cost to Denmark for defending its territory and maintaining free passage could be very high, which would be avoided if the United States owned Greenland.
+Another cost would be the impact on their national pride.
+Considering the benefits to the Danish people, I believe they far outweigh the costs.

-For Greenland the benefit would be the opening of their interior to U.S. businesses to exploit the natural resources of Greenland, as well as the protection of the United States from territorial disputes by (potentially) hostile powers such as Russia and China occurred, or if someone attempted to restrict the free trade in the Arctic and the North Atlantic Ocean.
-This exploitation of Greenland’s’ natural resources would generate much tax and tariff revenue to support the people of Greenland.
-Indeed, there may be enough revenue, if the exploitation is profitable, to support every Greenland resident with a comfortable living outside of their own employment.
-They would also not be responsible for providing for their own security, as this would be the responsibility of the United States.
-The cost would be to their national pride but not to their Self-Government, as this could be retained as part of the purchase agreement.
-On balance, I believe that the purchase of Greenland by the United States would be very advantageous to the people of Greenland.
+For Greenlanders, the benefit would be the opening of their interior to U.S. businesses to develop and exploit the natural resources of Greenland.
+Additionally, American enterprises could work in partnership with local authorities to responsibly develop Greenland’s resources while safeguarding the rights of Greenlandic peoples.
+This resource exploitation could generate significant tax and tariff revenue to support the people of Greenland.
+If profitable, there might be enough revenue to provide every Greenland resident with a comfortable living outside their own employment.
+They would also not need to provide for their own security, as that responsibility would fall to the United States.
+The cost would be to their national pride, but not to their Self-Government, which could be maintained as part of the purchase agreement.
+Overall, I believe that the purchase of Greenland by the United States would be very beneficial for the people of Greenland.

-Although the $8.3 billion to purchase Greenland may seem excessive, I believe that the benefit to the United States is greater than the cost.
-It is rare, in International Agreements, for all parties to the agreement to benefit as much as the purchase of Greenland would benefit all parties.
-I, therefore, believe that it is wise for all parties for the United States to purchase Greenland.
+Although the $83 billion price tag to purchase Greenland may seem high, I believe the advantage for the United States outweighs the cost.
+It's rare in international agreements for all parties involved to benefit as much as they would from the purchase of Greenland.
+Therefore, I think it is wise for all parties that the United States proceed with buying Greenland.